 What should you choose?

-The easiest choice are the dongles.
+The easiest choice are the ELM based dongles.
 They are insanely cheap (EUR 13 delivered and all if you are patient) and work out of the box.
 The downside is that they are slow.
-Especially for broadcast frames, they need to be set up, then set to listen mode, then wait until that frame shows on the bus, then stopped.
+Especially for free frames, they need to be set up, then set to listen mode, then wait until that frame shows on the bus, then stopped.
 To check relatively static values, such as battery health, temperatures, charger performance, voltages, they are your choice.
 We have done a lot of optimizations to get as much as possible out of these devices.
 You can now expect a full screen update in the App about once per second.
+Also there is an experimental feature called “Use ISOTP fields” that will avoid free frames all together.

-If you want near real time performance of fast changing fields such as uncorrected speed, pedal positions, power and torque levels, you need an Arduino Due or Teensy.
+If you want near real time performance of fast changing fields such as uncorrected speed, pedal positions, power and torque levels, you need the CanSee dongle.
 We let it monitor all free frames and store them in it’s generous memory, ready to be picked up by the app at any time.
-Downside is you need to build these devices yourself, and that includes soldering, hooking up a SAE J1962 connector, said transceiver and Bluetooth adapter, and mount it all in a proper case.
-It will set you back an absolute minimum of EUR 50 in parts only.
-We will absolutely not provide any help with that, though we have published a basic wiring schematic.
-Expect several full screen updates per second, if your android device is up to snuff.
+Downside is you need to build this device yourself.